 My name is Jaime Zanocco Fagan and I am a wife, mother, urban homesteader, and educator.
-My family and I live in the northern Illinois where we aim to live in harmony with God’s creation.
+My family and I live in the northern Illinois where we aim to live in harmony with Earth and all her wonders.
 To read a bit more about my most recent choice in returning to my blog, read here.
 Thank you for visiting Making of a Home!

 Original “About” Page posted in February 2012